smartnuf/rlc-one-port-enumerator/README.md

 # rlc-one-port-enumerator
-We develop some tools to enumerate RLC one-ports from a given set of RLC components.
+We will develop some tools to enumerate one-ports from a given set of resistors, inductor, and capacitor (RLC components).